FranckPachot/lab-mongodb-replicaset/README.md

-# lab with MongoDB Replica Set and fake network latency
+# Lab with MongoDB Replica Set and fake network latency

+This cluster adds fake network latency (using `tc`) to learn about read and write concerns without having to deploy a cluster over multiple regions.

+## Start it

 ```